 "You are back to work, are you not?"
 Gil frowned.

-"This is not open for a discussion.
-Thatīs an order."
+"Well, then this is not open for a discussion but an order."

 Greg closed his journal and collected his things.
 "I see.
 Can I go?"

 Nick pushed his chair back.
 "Excuse me."
-He ran after Greg.
+He chased after Greg.

-Catherine drummed her fingers on the table.
+Catherine pursed her lips.
 "Is there something you want to order us as well?"

 "Fine."
-She smiled and continued to leaf through a pile of papers.
+She smiled and went to sort through a pile of files.
 Warrick put his nose back into his report.
-Sara just chewed her sandwich without deigning to look at anyone.
+Sara just chewed her sandwich not deigning to look at anyone.

 Nick caught up with Greg.
 "Hey buddy!
-Whatīs up?"
+What's up?"

 "Nothing."

 "Come on.
-Letīs have a drink and just talk.
-I know something is going on with you."
+Let's have a drink and talk.
+I know something's wrong."

 "Oh yeah?
-I donīt know if youīve noticed but I was almost beaten to death recently."
+Like I was almost beaten to death recently."

 Greg faltered.
 "I want to be left alone."

 "Nonsense.
-Letīs go."
-He put an arm around his shoulders and surprisingly Greg gave in.
+Let's go."
+Nick put an arm around his shoulders and surprisingly Greg didn't fight him off.

-Only a few minutes later they sat in a cafeteria.
-Greg played with the salt-shaker.
+A few minutes later they had settled down in a cozy corner in a coffee shop.
 Nick sipped from his coke.
-"Whatīs going on in your life?" he asked, trying to break the ice.
+"What's going on in your life?"

 "Are you unhappy?"